 Extension #12: Keywords Everywhere

 Just go to Google and type in any keyword that you are interested in going after.
-Keywords Everywhere will show you a laundry list of other related terms that you can go after as well.
+Keywords Everywhere shows you a laundry list of other related terms that you can target.

-You can quickly export the list and then compile a master list of keywords that are worth targeting.
+You can quickly export the list and then compile a master list of worthwhile keywords you can build your content around.

 What’s convenient about Keywords Everywhere is the data is provided right within Google versus having to go to a specific tool.